-- RECYCLABLE MATERIALS – such as aluminum and steel (tin), plastic bottles, glass bottles and jars, newsprint (not slick magazine type)
+- RECYCLABLE MATERIALS – such as aluminum and steel (tin), newsprint (not slick magazine type) and Cardboard.

 9. What items are not accepted at the collection sites?

-Materials not accepted are: Hazardous waste, old computers, used motor oil, burn barrels, roofing materials, automobile gas tanks, gas cylinders with the top still on, 55 gallon drums or other containers larger than 5 gallons.
-Once a year Bradford County Solid Waste collects household hazardous waste at a designated area for Bradford County residents only, usually in late February or early March.
-Watch your local newspaper for information or call the solid waste dept. at 966-6212.
+Materials not accepted are: Large furniture (Couches and mattresses longer than twin), Hazardous waste, old computers, used motor oil, burn barrels, concrete, asphalt shingles, automobile gas tanks, gas cylinders with the top still on, 55 gallon drums or other containers larger than 5 gallons.

 10. Where can these materials be taken